mithunajogan/Geospatial-Analysis/README.md

 I employed a structured approach that integrated geospatial analysis with natural language processing techniques to analyze Zomato's restaurant data comprehensively.
 Here's a breakdown of my methodology:

 # Data Collection:
-Extracted restaurant data from Zomato’s API, including attributes such as restaurant names, locations (latitude and longitude), cuisines, user reviews, ratings, and pricing information.
+Extracted restaurant data, including attributes such as restaurant names, locations (latitude and longitude), cuisines, user reviews, ratings, and pricing information.

 # Data Cleaning and Preprocessing:
 Performed data cleaning to remove duplicates, fill in missing values, and format data for analysis.
 Used geocoding to convert address details into spatial coordinates for mapping purposes.

 # Geospatial Analysis:
-Utilized GIS tools and Python libraries like Geopandas and Shapely to visualize restaurant distributions on maps.
+Utilized GIS tools and Python libraries to visualize restaurant distributions on maps.
 Conducted spatial clustering to identify restaurant density hotspots and potential opportunity zones for new establishments.

 # Text Analysis: